opendocsg/slw-judgments-backfill/2008_SGHC_62/report.md

  (ii) Section 33A of the MDA did not require the accused to have abused the same type of drug on a previous occasion before he was liable for enhanced punishment.

  (iii) An accused could be liable for enhanced punishment under legislation targeted at repeat offenders, even if the subsequent offence was defined more widely than the predicate offence on which an accused had previously been convicted.
-This proposition was supported by Teo Kwee Chuan v PP [1993] 3 SLR 908 (on the Road Traffic Act (Cap 276)) and by PP v Chen Chih Sheng and another [1999] 1 SLR 714 (on the then Employment of Foreign Workers Act (Cap 91A)).
+This proposition was supported by Teo Kwee Chuan v PP <span class="citation">[1993] 3 SLR 908</span> (on the Road Traffic Act (Cap 276)) and by PP v Chen Chih Sheng and another <span class="citation">[1999] 1 SLR 714</span> (on the then Employment of Foreign Workers Act (Cap 91A)).

  (iv) Legislative intent to expeditiously and effectively curb Subutex abuse in Singapore would be defeated if s 33A of the MDA did not apply to first-time Subutex abusers.